teddygroves/sphincter/docs/pulsatility.md

 - [x] Change parameter names to be more explicit about interaction terms

-- [] Add an inference of the basic model with a dataset including the hypertension treatment and the ablation
+- [x] Add an inference of the basic model with a dataset including the hypertension treatment and the ablation

+- [] Compare basic and interaction models on dataset with hypertension.
+Raw data shows very large effect of hyper/cap1.

 - [] Next: part 3, autoregulation, what is going on during the hypertension?